 Get FREE weekly watering advice.
-Sign up today to find out how much water your lawn needs each week based on local weather station data.
+Sign up today at waterisawesome.com to find out how much water your lawn needs each week based on local weather station data.
 It hits your inbox every Monday.

 Water twice a week or less.
 If you're watering more than two days a week, you're watering too much.

 Don’t water between 10 a.m. and 6 p.m.
 Up to 30 percent of the water we spray on lawns during the heat of the day is lost to evaporation.

 Cycle and soak to avoid runoff.
 Irrigate in shorter bursts to give water a chance to soak in, and allow 30 minutes or more between cycles.

 Tune-up your irrigation systems.
 Fix leaks or damaged sprinkler heads and make sure they’re aimed at the landscape, not the street or sidewalk.

 Give your sprinkler a rest on windy days.
 There are certain things to avoid doing on windy days.
 Watering your lawn is one of them.